(Christoph Green, USA, 2005/06, BetaSP, 45 mins)

 The fabulous Shins

 Each band gets the job done.
 In all honesty, there wasn't one I didn't like, although if I had to pick a least favorite it would be the Planet The, who just broke up (according to their MySpace Page).
 No guitar, no bass; just one drummer, one keyboard player, and one "intense" front man.
-Too theatrical for my tastes, but the song itself ("Look of a Woman") wasn't bad.
+Too theatrical for my taste, but the song itself ("Look of a Woman") wasn't bad.
 If I had to pick a favorite, it would surely be the Shins.
-To my mind, they're like a stripped-down, modern-day version of the Zombies, although they took a countrified turn in the direction of the Byrds/the Flying Burrito Brothers on their last album, Chutes Too Narrow.
+To my mind, they're like a stripped-down, modern-day version of the Zombies, although they took a countrified turn in the direction of the Byrds and/or the Flying Burrito Brothers on their last album, Chutes Too Narrow.

-The line-up for DC is Bob Mould, Medications, French Toast, Q and Not U, Weird War (with Ian "Nation of Ulysses" Svenonius), Ted Leo, Garland of Hours, and the Evens.
+The line-up for Washington DC is Bob Mould, Medications, French Toast, Q and Not U, Weird War (with Ian "Nation of Ulysses" Svenonius), Ted Leo, Garland of Hours, and the Evens.
 For Chicago, it's Wilco, Shellac, Tortoise, Freakwater, the Ponys, Red Eyed Legends, Tight Phantomz, Lonesome Organist, and Pit er Pat.
 Interestingly, Leo resides in Brooklyn, but he did emerge from our nation's capitol, so I guess I shouldn't carp too much about his inclusion.
 The Northwest Film Forum was kind enough to make his performance (sans Pharmacists) and Wilco's available in advance.
 Both are excellent.
 Whether that bodes well for the rest of these installments, I couldn't say, but if I had to prioritize, I'd opt for Portland first, followed by Chicago, and then DC (sorry, but I haven't heard of most of those acts).

-Burn to Shine plays the Northwest Film Forum Sept.
+Burn to Shine plays Northwest Film Forum Sept.
 10-13, Sun.-Wed. at 7pm (Washington DC), 8pm (Chicago), and 9pm (Portland).
 There's one admission price for the trio with an intermission between each.
 The NWFF is located at 1515 12th Ave.
-For more information, please visit www.nwfilmforum.org or call 206-329-2629 for general info and 206-267-5380 for show times.
-All photos courtesy Jim Saah.
+For more information, please click here.
+Images: Amazon (Carrie Brownstein), YouTube (the Shins), and Slant (Standing in the Way of Control).
+All Burn to Shine photos by Jim Saah.

 No comments: